marchah/CoinOps-LEDBlinky-Integration/README.md

 - Optional: put your LEDBlinky activation keys inside `plugins/LEDBlinky`
 - Generate `mame.xml`: to to the mame folder (`emulators/mame`), open a `PowerShell` and type `.\mamee64.exe -listxml > mame.xml`.
 Move `mame.xml` into `plugins/ledblinky-integration`. _(Need to find a better way but file is too big for github)_

+## Usage

+- Start: double click on `plugins/ledblinky-integration/StartLEDBlinky.bat`
+- Stop: double click on `plugins/ledblinky-integration/StopLEDBlinky.bat` (you can also exit it on the "minify" [idk the real name] taskbar)

 ## Options

 - You can deactivated LEDBlinky by setting `is_ledblinky_activated` to `0` in `plugins/ledblinky-integration/config.cmd`